mattsemar/dsp-personal-logistics/readme.md

 ## Changelog

+#### v1.1.1
+Bugfix, fixed concurrent modification issue with logistics network Fixed issue where management window close button was not shown

 #### v1.1.0
 * Fixed longitude labeling for build ghost geo coords (both east and west were labeled 'E')
 * Updated inventory checker to count players hand items (so more won't be requested if you pick up all foundation, for example)